Asymmetric Encryption

 - ECDH (Elliptic Curve Diffie-Hellman)

-- A variation of the Diffie-Hellman key exchange that uses elliptic curves.
+- Based on the Diffie-Hellman key exchange

 - Like ECDSA, requires careful parameter selection to ensure security.